Workshops and Classroom Participation

-Many students who are job hunting are unclear about where to start.
-In this presentation students will learn practical steps that they can take to make looking for and getting a job much easier.
-They will learn valuable tips on narrowing what they want in a job, what types of organizations would be their best targets and what they can do to land that dream job.
+- Targeting Your Job Search – You will learn valuable tips on narrowing down what you want in a job, what types of organizations would be your best targets and what you can do to land that dream job.

-Good Communications Skills.
-Good Thinking Skills.
-Good People Skills.
-Good Leadership Skills.
-Good Procedural Skills (computer programs, organization, time management).
-These are all important qualities that companies are telling us they want in their employees.
-This presentation will highlight the importance of developing good work ethics and those soft skills that are so crucial to survive in the world of work.
+- What Employers Want – This presentation will highlight the importance of developing good work ethics and those soft skills that are so crucial to survive in the world of work (communication skills, critical thinking, time management, organization, etc.).

-Participating in an internship while attending college can alleviate that “can’t get a job without experience; can't get experience without a job” dilemma.
-This presentation will emphasize the value of internships; give tips on how to seek out organizations that offer internships and what students can do to make the most of the experience.
+- The Value of Internships – How do you get a job without experience when you can't get experience without a job?
+This presentation will help you solve that dilemma and give tips on how to seek out organizations that offer internships and what students can do to make the most of the experience.

-A person who dreams about their future has one.
-It is normal not to have a major when you start college.
-This interactive presentation asks students to discuss the meaning of success, explores positive ‘self-talk’ and asks students to reflect on their past, their attributes and their dreams for their future.
-Includes group and partner work with worksheets.
+- Career Dreams – Typically, 50% of college freshmen do not have a declared major when they enter college.
+Many of them decide within their first few semesters, but some students have a harder time choosing a major or career.
+This interactive presentation asks students to discuss the meaning of success, explores positive "self-talk" and asks students to reflect on their past, their attributes and their dreams for their future.